 A Guide for Family Members after a Suicide Attempt.
 “Suicidal thoughts and actions generate conflicting feelings in family members who love the person who wishes to take his or her own life.
 That is why this guide was developed for you.
 It will give you some important points on how to take care of yourself and your family member following a suicide attempt and it will provide resources to help you move forward.”

 National Day of Prayer, Hope & Life.
 It is also important to remember to keep those people whose lives have been touched by a suicide attempt or a suicide loss in your thoughts and prayers.
 FYI, Researcher, Dr. Sawssan Ahmed participated in 2017’s National Action Alliance for Suicide Prevention day of prayer.
-To learn more about National Day of Prayer for Faith, Hope & Life, go to: www.faith-hope-life.org
+To learn more about the National Day of Prayer for Faith, Hope & Life, go to www.faith-hope-life.org

 After a Suicide (Postvention, Suicide Loss Survivor)